tsdev/spinw/docs/pages/swplot/swplot.add.md

 `hFigure`
 : The handle of the figure (number in the figure title bar).
-The default is the active swplot figure if the argument is not provided by the user or it is empty matrix.
+The default value is the active swplot figure if the argument is not provided by the user or it is empty matrix.

 ### See Also